chudkowsky/howcryptoworksbook/Chapter_09_DeFi_Protocols_Mechanisms.md

 Traditional finance relies on intermediaries—banks, brokers, clearinghouses—each adding costs, delays, and potential points of failure.
 DeFi protocols eliminate these middlemen by encoding financial logic directly into smart contracts.
 The result is a system where:

 - **Global access**: Anyone with an internet connection can participate, regardless of geography or background
-- **24/7 operation**: Markets never close, settlements happen instantly
+- **24/7 operation**: Markets never close, settlements happen atomically on-chain
 - **Transparency**: All transactions and protocol rules are visible on-chain
 - **Composability**: Protocols snap together like "money legos," enabling innovations impossible in siloed systems